-Note from the field Notes from the field are brief works of fewer than 4,000 words.
-These projects should articulate relevant and meaningful perspectives on theatre and performing making or pedagogical activity.
-The editors value work that invites readers to consider making or teaching theatre in the present moment, in addition to strategies for assessing a specific theatre practice or pedagogy.
-Notes can be creative in nature and focus on direct experiences.
-The editorial staff is particularly interested in notes that expand beyond the personal essay to include interviews, dialogic formats, manifestos.
-We also consider discussions of classroom exercises, resource lists, syllabi, and other hands-on resources or guides to practice and pedagogy.
+Note from the Field.
+Notes from the Field are brief works of fewer than 4,000 words.
+These projects should articulate relevant and meaningful perspectives on subjects of current interest in theatre, the performing arts, and / or pedagogical activity.
+The editors value work that invites readers to consider making or teaching theatre in the present moment in addition to strategies for assessing a specific theatre practice or pedagogy.
+Notes can be creative in nature and focus on direct, personal experiences.
+The editorial staff is particularly interested in Notes that expand beyond the personal essay to include interviews, dialogic formats, and manifestos.
+We also consider discussions of classroom exercises, resource lists, syllabi, and other hands-on tools or guides to practice and pedagogy.
 Unlike peer-reviewed articles, the author need not include a detailed theoretical frame; however, Notes must have a clear argument that is supported by evidence.
-Notes will not be sent through the peer review process but will be evaluated by the editorial staff.
-Please submit notes using MLA formatting.
+Notes will not be sent through the double-blind peer-review process but will be evaluated by the editorial staff.
+Please submit Notes using MLA formatting.